BELONGING TO ST. BASIL’S

 Whether you are new here, or have been attending for years, we invite you to become an active part of our Parish.

 AS A UNIVERSITY STUDENT. . . just drop in at the parish office to meet Fr.
-Chris or one of the staff (many of whom are students themselves) to figure out how to be more involved.
+Morgan or one of the staff (many of whom are students themselves) to figure out how to be more involved.
 Information about parish activities can be found in the News Section of this site; and of course, you should come to Mass!

 AS A NEW PARISHIONER. . . it is always helpful to register with the parish.
 Registration forms are in the vestibule or in the main office and can returned in the collection basket or the office.
-Then you should connect with our Social & Community Coordinator, Leanna, to find out how you may belong.
+Then you should connect with our Social & Community Coordinator, Michael, to find out how you may belong.
 In advance of that conversation, you may want to scroll through our list of ministries to find out how you can volunteer or be a part of a group.
 Information about parish activities can be found in the News Section of this site; and of course, you should come to Mass!

 AS A COUPLE. . . you should connect with Fr.
-Chris if you are preparing for marriage.
+Morgan if you are preparing for marriage.
 If you have young children, then know there are lots of young families around.
 On any given Sunday, there are a fair amount of strollers in the pews and we have activities for parents on Mat or Pat-Leaves during the day.
 Of course, you may also want to look at the list of ministries to find out how you can be more involved.
 Information about parish activities can be found in the News Section of this site; and of course, you should come to Mass!

 LEARNING MORE ABOUT THE CATHOLIC CHURCH